15 hours free early education

 You can also check your eligibility by phone on 0300 123 4097.

-So you can take up a place in September 2017, you'll need to have your eligibility code by 31 August 2017.
-See below for further details about how to apply.
+So you can take up a place in January 2019, you'll need to have applied for a code by the deadline of 31 December 2018.

-Childcare Choices is a new government website with information about all the schemes available to help with childcare costs, including 30 hours and a new scheme called Tax-Free Childcare.
+Childcare Choices is a government website with information about all the schemes available to help with childcare costs, including 30 hours and a scheme called Tax-Free Childcare.

 Find out more about the providers that offer free early education and childcare on the Islington Directory, or contact the Family Information Service on 020 7527 5959.